Massipssa/Docs/cloud/aws/04-Databases/aurora.md

   - No capacity planning needed
   - Pay per second, can be more cost-effective
 - Aurora Multi-Master
-  - In case you can't continuous write availability for the writer nodes
+  - In case you can't continuously write availability for the writer nodes
   - Every node does R/W vs promoting as Read Replica as the new master
 - Global Aurora
   - **Aurora Cross Region Read Replicas**